lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-11-07-Why-not-dependent.md

 which is [still included]({% post_url 2022-11-30-CTT_in_Isabelle-II %})
 in the distribution even today as Isabelle/CTT.
-But eventually I felt what seemed to me as a rigid and doctrinaire attitude, if not a literal cult of personality around Martin-Löf, and the sudden switch to intentional equality
+But eventually I felt what seemed to me as a rigid and doctrinaire attitude, if not a literal cult of personality around Martin-Löf.
+The sudden switch to intensional equality
-(people were not allowed to disagree) wrecked most of my work.
+(everyone was expected to adopt the new approach) wrecked most of my work.
 Screw that.

 You might ask, what about the calculus of constructions, which arose during that time and eventually gave us Rocq and Lean?
 To me they raised, and continue to raise, the same question I had put to de Bruijn.
-Gérard Huet said something like "it is nothing but function application", which did not convince me (you can say the exact same thing about the λ-calculus).
+Gérard Huet said something like "it is nothing but function application", which did not convince me.
 It's clear that I am being fussy, because thousands of people find these formalisms perfectly natural and believable.
 But it is also true that the calculus of constructions